 Here are some of the things I have done with my children (outside the synagogue walls) to mark Rosh HaShanah over the years:

 - Apple picking at our local orchard.
 We sometimes donate our apples to the needy or pair our pickings with local honey to be made into gift bags for family members.
 (Note to self – use glitter only outside!)

 - Hiking in the woods for Taschlich and the Neilah service.

 - Setting “New Year” goals as part of our dinner table discussions.

-- Inviting new people each year, Jews as well as non-Jews, to our holiday meals.
+- Inviting new people each year, both Jews and people from other faith backgrounds, to our holiday meals.

 - Cooking a new food for each holiday meal to keep things fresh and alive and giving us the opportunity to say the Shehecheyanu over a new moment in our lives.